 The Montessori Primary Classrooms

-Designed to help your child become self-directed, self-motivated and self-confident.
+Designed to help your child become self-directed, self-motivated, and self-confident.

 A child who has become master of his acts through long, pleasant and interesting activities in which he has engaged, is a child filled with health and joy and remarkable for his calmness and discipline.
 Maria Montessori Quote with picture of kids learning